explainers-by-googlers/clipboard-contents-id/README.md

 danger is a new fingerprinting surface.
 To remediate this:

 - This should be available only when the document is in focus (same as `navigator.clipboard.read()`).
-- For user agents implementing persistent clipboard permissions, it might make sense to put this behind `clipboard-read` permission - as there should be no application of this that won't require calling `read()` sometime later.
 - The ID returned by this should be unique to the origin calling the method and change every time the site data for it is deleted.